zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 You could make a new git branch for your (non draft) post, let your CI platform build it, then send that link to your readers.
 This is what [Mark Allison](https://markallison.co.uk/) does.

-Another variant: Deploy a separate environment where drafts are built, then send your readers here.
+Another variant: Deploy a separate environment where drafts are built, then send your readers there.